php-flasher/php-flasher.github.io/docs/installation.md

 <p id="method-hops"><a href="#method-hops" class="anchor"><i class="fa-duotone fa-link"></i> hops</a></p>

-Sometimes you may want a flash message to persist for longer than a single request.
+This method sets the number of requests that the flash message should persist for.
+By default, flash messages are only displayed for a single request and are then discarded.
+By setting the number of hops, the flash message will be persisted for multiple requests.

 As an example, with a multi-page form, you may want to store messages until all pages have been filled.

 {% assign id = '# usage hops' %}
 {% assign type = site.data.messages.types | sample %}